 Exposé V presents the axiomatic description of the fundamental group of a scheme, which is useful even in the classical case, where the scheme is simply the spectrum of a field, since we then find a strong and convenient reformulation of the usual Galois theory.

 Exposés VI and VIII present the theory of descent, which has become more and more important in algebraic geometry over the past few years, and which could do the same in analytic geometry and in topology.

-We note that Exp.
-VII was not transcribed, but its contents can be found incorporated into an article by J. Giraud (“Méthode de la Descente”, Bull.
+We note that Exposé VII was not transcribed, but its contents can be found incorporated into an article by J. Giraud (“Méthode de la Descente”.
+Bull.
 Soc.
 Math.
 France 2 (1964), viii + 150 p.).

 It essentially deals with a calculation of the fundamental group of a connected scheme

-Since the editing of the seminar in 1961, the language of étale topology, along with a corresponding cohomology theory, has been developed by M. Artin in collaboration with myself;
+Since the writing of the seminar in 1961, the language of étale topology, along with a corresponding cohomology theory, has been developed by M. Artin in collaboration with myself;

 it is detailed in SGA 4 (“Cohomologie étale des schémes”) of the Séminaire de Géométrie Algébrique, which will appear in the same series as the present volume.

 This language, as well as the results that it has given up until now, give us a particularly supple tool for the study of the fundamental group, allowing us to better understand (and even improve upon) certain results given here.